dzulfaqorali196/Live-Cancer/article/why/solana-powered-speed.md

 - **Low-Cost Transactions**: With fees as low as $0.01, anyone can fund research without financial barriers.
 - **Scalable Infrastructure**: Solana supports CancerCoin’s growing community, handling millions of transactions without congestion.

-For example, a patient donating BIO tokens to an immunotherapy trial can see their contribution processed instantly, with funds transparently tracked on Solana’s blockchain.
+For example, a patient donating $CANCER to an immunotherapy trial can see their contribution processed instantly, with funds transparently tracked on Solana’s blockchain.

 ## Accelerating Global Research